-Fort Mill and the surrounding area.
-For businessmen, many of those reasons revolve around their close proximity to Charlotte, a banking center of the US and a burgeoning location for all manner of commerce as well as sports.
+There are plenty of reasons to get to know Rock Hill, Fort Mill and the surrounding area.
+For businessmen, many of those reasons revolve around their close proximity to Charlotte, a banking center of the U.S. and a burgeoning location for all manner of commerce as well as sports.

-The area is home to the NFL's Carolina Panthers, the NBA's Charlotte Bobcats (soon to be re-renamed Hornets), many NASCAR teams and the SEC Network.
+The area is home to the NFL's Carolina Panthers, the NBA's Charlotte Hornets, many NASCAR teams and the SEC Network.
 There's also a plethora of other professional sports to enjoy, including minor league baseball and hockey, pro soccer, rugby and lacrosse.

-Whether you're headed to the area for business or you just want a weekend getaway, it's easy to squeeze in a few days of great golf.
+Whether you're headed to the area for business or a weekend getaway, it's easy to squeeze in a few days of great golf.

 Base yourself in Rock Hill at either the Holiday Inn or Hilton Garden Inn.
 Both are good choices with a central location.
-Two good options for dinner are Passion8 Bistro and Captain Steve's Family Seafood Restaurant, both in nearby Fort Mill.
+For dinner, you can't go wrong with The Pump House Restaurant in Rock Hill or Captain Steve's Family Seafood Restaurant in nearby Fort Mill.

 Donald Ross needs no introduction to serious golfers - he designed hundreds of courses, including Pinehurst No. 2, site of the 2014 US men's and women's opens, before his death in 1948 - and well-versed players also know George Cobb, a prolific architect from the 1950s and 1960s.
 To get a taste of both styles, head for Fort Mill Golf Club, where each designed nine holes, Ross in 1947 and Cobb in 1959.